Conformations and Cycloalkanes

 Equatorial vs Axial Groups: Why The Equatorial Position Is Of Lower Energy

 Just to bring you up to speed, let’s quickly review the last post.
-And at the bottom, I’ll also correct a little fib I made in the last post.
+And at the bottom, I’ll also correct a little fib I made in the last article.

 Table Of Contents